 Some of the most frequently asked questions on this website are money & Japan related.
 “How much did you pay for that trip to Japan?” or “was Japan very expensive?”.
 It’s not easy to reply quickly to each individual question, so I decided to share all our costs and thoughts in one article instead.

-This is to give you a rough idea of how much your trip may cost, what to expect money-wise in Japan and to make planning somewhat easier.
+This How much does it cost to travel in Japan? article is to give you a rough idea of how much your trip may cost, what to expect money-wise and to make planning somewhat easier.

 The numbers – how much did we pay to travel in Japan?